Unless the few of us who know the truth stand united, there is no hope for any of us.

 He nodded.
 "Do you have any of Grizzabella?"

 Figgy beamed.
 "Many.
 She loved Harry almost as much as she loved you."
 She rose from the table and began putting the luncheon things away.
-Sirius pushed to his feet and began to help.
+Sirius pushed to his feet to help.

-An hour later, he closed the photograph album and said, "You know why I'm here, don't you?"
+An hour later, he closed the photograph album.
+"You know why I'm here, don't you?"